Smart-Robotics-Scientist/Domain-Adaptative-Semantic-Segmentation-Comparisons/README.md

  ![cardinal](./figures/Domain_Adaptive_Seg.png)

 # Our Crack-DA Cooresponding Edge and Depth Map
-You can also find the cooresponding data augmentation results, edge detection map, depth prediction map by our **Crack-DA**.
-Our **Crack-DA** is the **first approaches which make full use of the auxiliary relative low-level depth and edge features to do UDA**.
-Our approach makes sense for the fact that **the edge and depth features are closely related to semantic features** as indicated below.
+You can also find the corresponding data augmentation results, edge detection map, and depth prediction map by our **Crack-DA**.
+Our **Crack-DA** is the **first approach that makes full use of the auxiliary relative low-level depth and edge features to do UDA**.
+Our approach makes sense for the fact that **the edge and depth features are closely related to semantic features** as indicated by our experimental results below.

  ![cardinal](./figures/Domain_Adaptive_Seg_CrackDA.png)